zerasul/mdbook_en/13Scroll/scroll.md

 Once we have the images, let's review the code; which we have decided to divide into three parts; the main function, the control handling function and finally a function to update the screen when needed.

-We will start by talking about the main function; where we will initialize all the variables and draw the backgrounds.
+We will start by talking about the main function; where we will initialize all the global variables and draw the backgrounds.
 Let's see a fragment:

 ```c
 struct{